MattiNieminen/clj-formal-specifications/README.md

-# clj-formal-specifications
+# formal-specifications

-A Clojure library for creating executable formal specifications.
+A library for creating and executing formal specifications.
+Written in Clojure.

 ## Usage